Enterprise Redistricting Software & Services by Citygate GIS

 Leland Hershey

 I am not impressed at all with this map.
 This is the worst case of gerrymandering you could come up with in the North.
 The split counties and the projected new borders are very much political gerrymandering and not for the good of the citizens.
-Common sense is what is needed here.

 Treva Hershey